n8n-io/n8n-docs/docs/user-management/rbac/projects.md

 1. Choose what to do with the workflows and credentials.
 You can select:
 	* **Transfer its workflows and credentials to another project**: n8n prompts you to choose a project to move the data to.
 	* **Delete its workflows and credentials**: n8n prompts you to confirm that you want to delete all the data in the project.

+## Using external secrets in projects

+To use [external secrets](/external-secrets/) in a project, you must have an [instance owner or instance admin](/user-management/account-types/) as a member of the project.